Manikonda: Development

 Manikonda is the site of significant commercial and residential development.
 The area is sought after for its posh locale.
 Several software professionals who work at Gachibowli and Hi-tech City are purchasing flats and land in Manikonda.
 In February 2022, a two-member bench of Supreme Court of India passed judgement that Manikonda village jagir comprising prime land of 1654 acre and 32 guntas of land belongs to Government of Telangana, setting aside the orders of the erstwhile Andhra Pradesh High Court.
 The land is free from any encumbrance.

 The area's infrastructure, shopping and entertainment are rapidly growing.
 The highways leading to Manikonda include one from Darga via OU Colony and another from Sheikpet via Sports complex and filter beds.
 It consists of two revenue villages named Manikonda and Puppalaguda.
 Several dozen towers of the multi-billion dollar Lanco hills as well as Chitrapuri Colony are located in Manikonda village.
 To reach this bustling locale from the airport, one should exit from Outer Ring Road at Nanakramguda/Gachibowli junction and take Lanco Hills Road.
 DivyaSree TechRidge is a 45 acre project near Lanco Hills.
 Several companies likes Accenture are located in this.
 There are many parks in Manikonda Municipality like Netaji Park located in Alkaoor Township, Puppalguda.
-One of the best gyms around Manikonda that has come up is Hyki gym in Green Living Apartments.
+The area also has many gyms like Hyki gym in Green Living Apartments, cult gym in Panchavati colony, etc.

 Transport

 The closest Metro Train station is Raidurg metro station.
 Outer Ring Road -Lanco Hills link road is under construction as part of Corridor 39B.
-This 3.89 km long link road is constructed along side the Khajaguda Heritage Rock Formation.
+This 3.89 km long link road is constructed alongside the Khajaguda Heritage Rock Formation.

 It is well connected by TSRTC buses that run from Mehdipatnam to Manikonda Marri Chettu Junction, and Lanco Hills, bus no. Bus 47L. runs from [secundrabad].

 It's easily accessible to tourist attractions such as Khajaguda Historic Rock Formation next to Lanco Hills, Golkonda, Qutb Shahi tombs, Osman Sagar lake near Gandipet, Outer Ring Road, Hyderabad, Gachibowli Athletic Stadium, Gachibowli Indoor Stadium, and HITEC City.